Albertolopezmartin/gamegram-tfg/README.md

 -Link to video: https://drive.google.com/drive/u/1/folders/1AHXJYopT-DURKcQK6-aEpODEUYMUZtYb.

-Technologies used in the creation of this game:
+Technologies used in the creation of this web-app:

 > Javascript |
 > node.js |